Project-YXKJ/SilverStarSCS.Docs/source/function/sewing_foot_lift.rst

     -Max  500
     -Min  1
     -Unit  ms
-    -Description  To avoid unexpected foot lifting when step backwards for trim, the tim is less and the sensitivity is higher.
+    -Description  Switch-on delay with pedal in position –1 (half heelback), to avoid unexpected foot lifting when step backwards for trim.

 .. option:: T06

     -Max  500
     -Min  1
     -Unit  ms
-    -Description  Lag time,make sure the foot has pressed the material, after which, sewing can start.
+    -Description  Start delay after switching off the sewing foot lift signal, make sure the foot has pressed the material, after which, sewing can start.

 .. option:: T10

     -Max  500
     -Min  1
     -Unit  ms
-    -Description  Lag time,after which,sewing foot is automatically activated if the function is On.
+    -Description  When the automatic foot function is turned on, the delay time for switch on the foot.

 .. option:: A14